zioproto/cldemo-roh-ansible/README.md

 All network devices are also configured with eBGP unnumbered.

 All devices have a /32 loopback IP address that is advertised via BGP.

+The exit, edge and internet devices are not used in this demo.